Yosemite National Park was one of those places that completely blew us away.

 6. Visit Yosemite Falls

-It is a beautiful hike through changing terrain with stunning vistas and, of course, the falls themselves.
+It is a beautiful hike through changing terrain with stunning vistas and, of course, the faves.

-A few different trails leading from Yosemite Valley past the lower and upper falls cross each other and have varying levels of difficulty, so you can make the hike as long or as short as you want.
+A few different trails leading from Yosemite Valley past the lower and upper falls cross each other and have varying difficulty levels, so you can make the hike as long or as short as you want.

 7. Try to spot bears

-I guess, like all visitors, part of me desperately wanted to encounter a black bear, and part of me also felt a bit uneasy about it too!
+Like all visitors, I guess part of me desperately wanted to encounter a black bear, and part of me also felt a bit uneasy about it.

-We made sure all our food was in airtight canisters so it wouldn’t attract them – my biggest fear was being woken at night by a bear clawing the tent.
+We ensured all our food was in airtight canisters so it wouldn't attract them; my biggest fear was being woken at night by a bear clawing the tent.

-When we were on the trails, we kept an eye out for tracks and movement in the undergrowth, but it always turned out to be raccoon or deer.
+While on the trails, we kept an eye out for tracks and movement in the undergrowth, but it always turned out to be a raccoon or deer.

-The Yosemite National Park is 750,000 acres; I reckon we saw less than 4,000 acres in our tour of Yosemite Valley, so maybe those bears were hiding elsewhere!
+The Yosemite National Park is 750,000 acres; we saw less than 4,000 acres in our tour of Yosemite Valley, so maybe those bears were hiding elsewhere!

 8. Hike the Four Mile Trail